 Wearing a supportive sports bra while exercising is critical to avoiding discomfort and straining the ligaments around your breasts, and delay sagging.
-As you work out and perspire, your sports bra can cause chafing, irritation and a rash on and around your breasts.
+As you work out and perspire, the accumulated sweat and dampness within your sports bra can cause chafing, irritation and a skin rash on and around your breasts.

 Choosing Your Bra

-Pick a bra that fits snugly, without rubbing or riding up, but that is not too tight.
+Pick a sports bra that fits snugly, without rubbing or riding up, but that is not too tight.
 If your bra moves while you exercise, it could chafe the skin on the areas that it touches.
 You should only be able to fit one finger between your skin and the band.
 Once you have worn and washed your bra several dozen times, the elastic might start to stretch, causing the bra to be too large.
 At this point, you might need to replace the bra if you cannot adjust it to make it tighter.

 Treating the Rash

 Once your rash is washed and dried, treat the rash to minimize discomfort and to allow it to heal.
 If it is a dry rash, such as one caused by eczema, applying a thick moisturizer and hydrocortisone cream can help.
 If the area is chafed, go braless if possible and wear a loose, cotton shirt to allow your skin to breathe.
-Cool compresses can help relieve itching and burning.
+Cool compresses can help relieve itching and burning reports Mayo Clinic.
 A severe rash warrants a trip to the doctor because you might need a topical antibiotic.